ubc-library-rc/intro-docker/content/resources.md

 # Next steps to Docker literacy

+This 30-minute [Docker for Beginners](https://training.play-with-docker.com/beginner-linux/) lab takes place entirely within the browser, and assumes no special knowledge of Docker.
+It's a great opportunity to test your command line skills in advance of diving deeper.

 Once you've got Docker installed on your operating system, [this Docker Labs beginner's tutorial](https://github.com/docker/labs/blob/master/beginner/readme.md) is a great way to dive deeper into hands-on Docker mastery.

+TODO type up rest of notes
+{: .warn}